numbbo/coco/docs/bbob-biobj/perf-assessment/source/index.rst

 Introduction
 =============

-The performance assessment in the COCO_ platform is invariably based on the measurement of the *runtime* until a *quality indicator* reaches a predefined *target value* [BBO2016perf]_. [#]_
+The performance assessment of (numerical) optimization algorithms in the COCO_ platform is invariably based on the measurement of the *runtime* until a *quality indicator* reaches a predefined *target value* [BBO2016perf]_. [#]_
-On each problem, several target values are defined and for each target value a runtime is measured (or no runtime value is available if the indicator does not reach the target value).
+On each problem instance, several target values are defined and for each target value a runtime is measured (or no runtime value is available if the indicator does not reach the target value).
 In the single-objective, noise-free case, the assessed quality indicator is, at each given time step, the function value of the best solution the algorithm has obtained (evaluated or recommended, see [HAN2016ex]_) before or at this time